malaya-m/Win10-STIG-Remediation/README.md

 ## Remediation Steps

+1. **Conduct Initial Scan**
-1. Perform an initial vulnerability scan using Tenable using the DISA Microsoft Windows 10 STIG (v3r4) policy.
+   Run a baseline vulnerability scan using Tenable Nessus with the DISA Microsoft Windows 10 STIG (v3r4) compliance policy.

-2. Identify failed STIG checks from the initial scan report.
-3. Prioritize low-disruption, high-impact items.
+2. **Analyze Scan Results**
+   Review the scan report to identify failed STIG checks and categorize findings by severity, exploitability, and ease of implementation.

+3. **Prioritize Remediations**
+   Select high-impact, low-disruption controls to address first, focusing on those that can be remediated through automated scripts.

+4. **Develop and Execute Scripts**
-4. Create and run PowerShell scripts to automate the remediation.
+   Create and run PowerShell scripts tailored to each STIG control to enforce compliance and harden the system.

+5. **Perform Post-Remediation Testing**
+   - Verify registry, policy, and service state changes were applied correctly.
+   - Test system stability and critical functionality.
+   - Review Windows Event Viewer and logs for anomalies.
-5. Perform a post-remediation scan to confirm the STIG checks have passed.
+   - Conduct a follow-up Nessus scan to validate that remediated STIG checks now pass.

+6. **Document and Iterate**
+   Record results, update scripts or configurations as needed, and prepare for ongoing compliance monitoring.

 ---